maciejhirsz/Voo/README.md

   — Edsger W. Dijkstra, 1984

+### Core Principles

+- **Focus**.

-- _Focus._ "Do One Thing and Do It Well" - this really is _just_ a DOM library, but you can build view components on top of it.
+  "Do One Thing and Do It Well" - this really is _just_ a DOM library, but you can build view components on top of it.

+- **Performance**.

-- _Performance._ **Voo** is fast!
+  Voo is fast!
 Creating DOM with **Voo** is comparable to writing plain DOM API instructions, and is much faster than `innerHTML` on modern browers.

+- **Simplicity**.

-- _Simplicity._ **Voo** is not here to abstract DOM away from you, it only simplifies the the most tedious parts of the API.
+  Voo is not here to abstract DOM away from you, it only simplifies the the most tedious parts of the API.

+- **Just JavaScript**.

-- _Just JavaScript._ **Voo** doesn't require a build tool, it doesn't precompile anything, it doesn't require (nor support) JSX.
+  **Voo** doesn't require a build tool, it doesn't precompile anything, it doesn't require (nor support) JSX.